Fletchers Lookout and the Weeping Rock Circuit

 The walk to Fletchers Lookout and the Weeping Rock Circuit starts from the car park at the Wentworth Falls Picnic Area.

-To get there, turn into Falls Road from the Great Western Highway and drive all the way to the end where the road evolves into Sir H Burrell Drive.
-This is where the reasonably sized car park is located (see map location).
+To get there, turn onto Falls Road from the Great Western Highway and follow it to the end, where it becomes Sir H Burrell Drive.
+You’ll find a reasonably sized car park at the end of the road.

 Track Notes

-The family-friendly walking trail to Fletchers Lookout and Weeping Rock is a very easy walk that is mostly flat but does have a few sets of stairs to climb.
+The family-friendly walking trail to Fletchers Lookout and Weeping Rock is fairly easy, although there are quite a few steps along the way.

-Below is a map of this walking trail starting from the car park with the following highlights marked:
+Below is a map of the walking trail starting from the car park, with the following highlights marked:

 1. Fletchers Lookout